learnitmyway/learnitmyway/content/post/js-split.md

 ### Example 2: array methods

-Often the input you are given is a string, but you want to apply array methods to it.
+Often the input you are given is a string, but you want to apply array methods to it (eg. `map`, `filter`, `reduce`).
 For example, let's say you are given a string of morse code and you want to see what it spells in English:

 ```javascript
 const morse = '-.-. --- -.. .'